-Farallon Island Expeditions- September- November 2020
+Farallon Island Expeditions- Exclusive Wildlife Experiences September- November

 These day-long expeditions on a US Coast Guard certified vessel are shark education, conservation and the health of the entire marine ecosystem including marine protection.
 Although we will watch whales and seabirds, and seek sharks- these trips are conservation and outdoor marine education and are not explicitly shark watching trips.
 But often we get to see a great white grin!

 Richardson Bay Kayak Experience